sabinem/sabinem.github.io/index.md

 # Sabine Maennel

 ## What you can find here
-I store almost all my work on Github these days.
-You can find here
+Almost all my work is stored on Github these days:
 - [My Python Articles](python-articles)
 - [Slides from my talks](slides.md)
 - [Work from the courses that I take](coursework.md)

 ## About me
-I studied math, I am into python, machine learning and deep learning, I am moved by scala, but stick to python for now.
-I like teaching and learning, I especially like combining those two.
+Math is were I come form.
+I graduated in math at the University of Hamburg.
+Today I am into Machine Learning and Deep Learning.
+Python is my most native programming language.
+Scala is one of my favorite programming languages.

 ## From my Past
 - [Work from my past](past_work.md)